Shailendra (lyricist): Last years

-In 1961 Shailendra invested heavily in the production of the movie Teesri Kasam (1966), directed by Basu Bhattacharya and starring Raj Kapoor and Waheeda Rehman.
-The film won the National Film Award for Best Feature Film.
-However, the film was a commercial failure.
-The falling health resulting from tensions associated with film production and anxiety due to financial loss, coupled with alcohol abuse, ultimately led to his early death on 14 December 1966.
+The only film Shailendra produced is Teesri Kasam (1966).
+Directed by Basu Bhattacharya and starring Raj Kapoor and Waheeda Rehman, it was an adaptation of Phanishwar Nath Renu's famous short story Maare Gaye Ghulfam.
+However, In 1961 Shailendra invested heavily in the production of the movie Teesri Kasam (1966), directed by Basu Bhattacharya and starring Raj Kapoor and Waheeda Rehman.
+The film won the National Film Award for Best Feature Film, but was a commercial failure.
+Declining health resulting from tension associated with film production and anxiety due to financial loss, coupled with alcohol abuse, effected his early death on 14 December 1966 at the age of 43.
+After his death, his associates Raj Kapoor and Mukesh, both of whom were involved in the film, helped Shailendra's family to overcome from the financial problems and due payments to the creditors.